Phone: (315) 792-7172

 - Free, confidential HIV testing & counseling (oral swab with 20 minute results)

 - Appropriate health guidance with necessary referral (topics include: sleep, stress management, nutrition, etc.)

 - Prevention focused programs such as flu vaccination clinics

 - Smoking cessation assistance & counseling

-All students are REQUIRED to provide the following health documents to the Health and Wellness Center before August 1 for fall admission and January 1 for spring.
+All students at both the Albany and Utica sites, are REQUIRED to provide the following health documents to the Wellness Center before August 1 for fall admission and January 1 for spring.
 Student athletes and nursing students have more stringent health requirements.
 Please refer to those respective departments for details.

 Immunizations – Mandatory for all students registered for six (6) or more credits.
 Non-compliant students will be de-registered pursuant to the directives of the law.

 Measles, Mumps and Rubella (MMR) – NYS Health Law § 2165 requires all students taking on campus classes to provide documentation of immunity to MMR.
 Persons born prior to 1/1/57 are exempt.